Top 10 dangerous airports in the world (video)

 Reagan National Airport - Washington DC, USA

 Reagan National Airport is 4.8 km from downtown Washington DC.
 At first glance it looks like an ordinary airport.

-It has 3 runways with the dimensions between 1497 meters and 2094 meters, and on these landing aircraft belonging to the American carriers - United Airlines, US Airways, Virgin America, American Airlines, Delta Air Lines etc.
+It has 3 runways with dimensions between 1497 meters and 2094 meters, and on them land aircraft belonging to American carriers - United Airlines, US Airways, Virgin America, American Airlines, Delta Air Lines, etc.

 And yet the airport is more special because of its positioning.
 It is close to important government buildings and there are two areas with flight restrictions.
 Thus the pilots must fly on a certain well-defined route.

 Any deviation from the compulsory route is sanctioned by the US security service and the plane gets to be accompanied by fighter jets.
 I don't think it's comfortable to see the fighter jet squadron on the window.

 At first glance, Gibraltar International Airport is a normal airport, with a runway of 1800 meters and on which we see planes belonging to British operators:

 - EasyJet is the largest operator on Gibraltar International.
 It operates 11 weekly flights to London Gatwick and 3 weekly flights to Liverpool.
 Both routes are operated by an Airbus A319-200.

 - Monarch operates 5 weekly flights to London Luton and 2 weekly flights to Manchester Airport.
 Both routes are operated by an Airbus A320-200.